sarojvrc/Blog-Backups/cl0o39luz02od2onv4j5a322a.md

 - It makes use of the Hub and Spoke(star) network model(used in the picture).

-Now, we reached the end of what is *centralized application* is.
+Now, we reached the end of what a *centralized application* is.
 I'm pretty sure, you are now clearly understood about the *centralized application*.

 Thanks for reading this out.
 Give a heart if you love this article.